Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 Supporting Heart and Bone Health

 Magnesium supports your heart by helping regulate blood pressure, maintaining a steady heartbeat and promoting healthy circulation[1].
-It works by balancing key minerals like calcium, potassium and sodium, keeping blood vessels relaxed and ensuring the heart can pump effectively[1].
+It works by balancing key minerals like calcium, potassium and sodium, keeping blood vessels relaxed[1].
 Low levels of magnesium are linked to high blood pressure, irregular heart rhythms and increased inflammation, all of which can raise the risk of heart disease[4].

 Your bones also benefit from magnesium.
-It helps your body properly absorb and use calcium, strengthening bones and preventing them from becoming weak or brittle[5].
+It helps your body properly absorb and use calcium, strengthening bones and reducing the risk of them from becoming weak or brittle[5].
 People with osteoporosis often have lower magnesium levels, and studies suggest that supplementation can help maintain or even increase bone density[1]

 Regulating Insulin and Blood Sugar